 Western Cape dam levels

-Anton Bredell, the minister of Local Government, Environmental Affairs and Development Planning in the Western Cape, says the province’s dams continue to see weekly increases in dam levels.
+Anton Bredell, the minister of Local Government, Environmental Affairs and Development Planning in the Western Cape, says the winter rainfall has been above average and sees continued replenishment of water sources across the largest parts of the province.

 Major Dam statistics